heroku/node-heroku-client/docs/appFeature.md

 ### `enabled`

-*Whether or not app feature has been enabled.*
+*whether or not app feature has been enabled.*

 Example | Serialized? | Type
 --- | --- | ---